dibsy/Recipies-Of-A-Jenkins-Hacker/basics/README.md

 - Controllers - The master node.
 It manages and schedule jobs which are usually carried out by the workers/agents.
 The interface allows us to administer and control various tasks like managing credentials, jobs, users, plugins, etc.
 - Agents - They are the workers which executes the job requested by the controller.
 It communicates with the controller via the JNLP or SSH protocol.
+- Executors Built-In - If the number of executors are set to non-zero( 1,2,etc), then the job can run on the controller.
 - Ephimeral - They are created.
 They are used.
 Then they are gone !
 No one remembers them !
 Usually a secure approach to run agents.

 ## Jenkins Views